Latest revision June 6, 2021

-Spain is certainly not closed to non-EUs.
-You just need to know where to look.
-We hope this article has been useful.
+Spain is certainly not closed to non-EU citizens.
+You need to know where to look.
+We hope this article has been helpful.
 Now you have to decide what is best for you.

-This page is not legal advice, it is commentary based on facts and experience.
+This page is a commentary based on facts and experience at the time of publication.
+This page is not legal advice, and EBC accepts no liability for any decisions you make.
 If you need legal advice, get in touch with a lawyer.